Overview

 - Navigate to the Journal Entry you wish to clone.

 - Click Clone w/ Lines or Reverse Clone w/ Lines.
 A reverse clone will copy the existing Journal Entry Lines and reverse the debit and credit values.
 This is useful for reversing accruals in a subsequent period.
-In most cases, customers will record the reversal at the same time they do the accrual and just post the reversal to a later accounting period.
+In most cases, customers will record the reversal at the same time they do the accrual and just post the reversal to a later Accounting Period.

 - From the intermediate screen, enter the date for the new journal entry.
 This will populate on the journal entry header and lines.